unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 !!! note
     Try to combine or divide batch jobs to fit within that 12 hour limit for fastest starting times.

-The resources available on a specific compute node can be shown with the [qstat](#managing-jobs-on-katana) command
+The resources available on a specific compute node can be shown with the [qstat](#managing-jobs-on-katana) command.

+##Accessing the Grace Hopper (GH200) GPU Node on Katana

+The GH200 features higher performance compared to V100 and A100.
+This node is accessible to all users but uses a different architecture, ARM.
+Regular Katana modules do not run on this node, but it is a powerful machine suitable for experimental applications using mainly Python.
+To use this node:

+[z1234567@katana ~]$ qsub  -l select=1:non_default_arch=true:ngpus=1  myjob.pbs
+1238.kman.restech.unsw.edu.au

+Or add below to your myjob.pbs file
+#PBS -l select=1:non_default_arch=true:ngpus=1